tanjera/infirmary-integrated/To Do.md

-v 0.7 To Do:
-- Save/Load functionality
-	- For tracings and numerics in cardiac monitor

-- in Rhythms.cs: Cardiac_Axis_Shifts and Respiratory_Rhythms
-	- Create class, implement ParseDescription(), encapsulate in try{}

 * To debug:
 	- Timers are not perfectly synchronous... during loading or CPU bogging
 		- Create synchronous timer state machine based on DateTime elapsed?